Fornication/Arkays-Commandment/README.md

 ## Preamble

 Tinvaak is a modlist for Skyrim Special Edition that is focused on making the world of Skyrim feel alive and keeping a consistent level of polish across all areas.
 Featuring a range of new lands, expanded vanilla quests, a vault to store your treasures and a revitalised Skyrim, Tinvaak aims to make the world of Skyrim feel alive without becoming too busy.
 Skyrim Redone is the perk overhaul of choice.
 Tinvaak includes a secondary profile for Khajiit Speak.

+## System Requirements

+This list was built with two systems:

+Ryzen 7 3900x
+RTX 2080s
+32GB RAM

+Ryzen 3600
+AMD 5600XT
+32GB RAM

+This list runs at a solid 60 fps on both machines with ENB enabled.

+Space required: Approx 140GB

 ## Installation